solana-labs/solana/proposals/src/transaction-fees.md

 the other hand, agrees on a minimum fee.
 If the network is congested, the slot leader may prioritize the transactions offering higher fees.
 That means the client won't know how much was collected until the transaction is confirmed by the cluster and the remaining balance is checked.
-It smells of exactly we dislike about Ethereum's "gas", non-determinism.
+It smells of exactly what we dislike about Ethereum's "gas", non-determinism.

 ## Implementation Status